This annual event formally welcomes all new students to Canberra and acknowledges the significant contribution students make to our city.

 With free entertainment and refreshments it’s a great opportunity to mix and mingle with students from other countries and institutions in a friendly environment, as well as rub shoulders with key figures from the education sector and diplomatic community.

-More than 12,000 international students from over 40 different countries are currently enrolled in Canberra’s tertiary institutions, including 500 international school students studying in our high schools and colleges.
-Furthermore, a staggering 40 per cent of tertiary students enrolled in the Australian Capital Territory (ACT) are from interstate.
+Over 19,000 international students are enrolled in Canberra’s tertiary institutions, as well as more than 700 international school students studying in our high schools and colleges.
+Furthermore, a staggering 40 per cent of tertiary students enrolled here are from interstate.

 The 2019 event was held on 7 March at one of Canberra's hallmark festivals - Enlighten - with the program of entertainment culminating with the illumination of the surrounding national institutions.